Truckers | Soul Music |

 Vimes and Carrot are the characters who are closest to their novel counterparts, while other characters have been changed substantially.
 Sybil has trace elements of her original character though has been made to be a much younger, tougher vigilante female character.
 Angua particularly suffers from having her complex backstory bulldozed in order for her to be portrayed as a small generic werewolf identical in every way to all other female werewolves seen on television.

 This is not the first adaption of Guards!
 Guards!, with other adaptations including an audiobook, comic and even Terry Pratchett's Discworld - the Computer Game (1995).
 All of which are better.
 There are, in fairness, some good things that must be said about The Watch.
 In the title sequence both the words 'The' and 'Watch' are spelt correctly.

 The series itself acknowledges in its introduction text that it is 'secondhand'.
-There are elements that can be enjoyed on their own terms as an independent cyberpunk fantasy.
+Unsuitable for pre-teens, there are elements that can be enjoyed on their own terms as an independent cyberpunk fantasy.
 That said, there can be no denying that if the characters' names were changed, there would be no way for a casual viewer to realise that this was supposed to be adapted from Discworld.
 While this makes a reasonable fantasy police series that should have been allowed to stand on its own merits, the truth is it is not Discworld.